 In this paper the HKICPA explains the key proposals in the framework and, where appropriate, which options it prefers and why.
 The following summary highlights the important proposals and explanations.
-Please also refer to the table (Annex 2) for summary of key issues on regulatory functions under the proposed framework.
+Please also refer to the table on pages 6 to 10 for summary of key issues on regulatory functions under the proposed framework.